openupm/openupm/docs/docs/index.md

 ## How It Works

-### Scope Registry and Command Line Interface
+### Scope Registry and Command Line Tool

-Unity supports [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html) which allows developer to use 3rd-party registry to host their own packages.
-OpenUPM provides an upm registry as a scoped registry at `https://package.openupm.com` to host all packages.
+Unity supports [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html) that allowing developers to setup 3rd-party registries to host custom packages.
+OpenUPM provides a public UPM registry at `https://package.openupm.com`, and a group of services and tools to support it.

-However, the downside of the scoped registry is that you need specify the scopes to make it work probably in the unity package manager UI.
-That's not a problem when work with your own single namespace, i.e. `com.companyname`.
-But can be really challenge for a public registry which hosts various packages with all different namespaces.
-It's a headache work for developer to maintain the [project manifest json file](https://docs.unity3d.com/Manual/upm-manifestPrj.html) for adding or removing the scopes.
+However, the downside of the scoped registry is that you need [maintain the scope field](https://docs.unity3d.com/Manual/upm-manifestPrj.html) to make it work.
+That's not a problem when work with a single namespace, but can be really challenge to manage a public registry with various packages and namespaces.
+Custom package dependencies make the issue worse, thinking about that package-a depends on package-b, while package-b depends on package-c.
+All three namespaces should be added to the scope field.

-To solve the issue, as the first step, a command line interface [openupm-cli](https://github.com/openupm/openupm-cli) is created to help maintain the manifest file.
-With the cli, you can add, remove, search, view package(s) in various terminal environments like bash for Mac and Linux, or git-bash, cmd and powershell for Windows.
+To solve the issue, as the first step, a command line tool [openupm-cli](https://github.com/openupm/openupm-cli) is created to maintain the project manifest file.
+You can add, remove, search, view package(s) in a terminal app, like bash for Mac/Linux, or git-bash, CMD and PowerShell for Windows.

 @flowstart
 cli=>operation: OpenUPM-CLI